waffle-iron/hackathon/README.md

 ### Dictionary

-Dictionaries in the repo are available for word validation
+Dictionaries in the repo are available for word validation.
+There is a raw and a json format, you can chosse the one that fits the most for you.